Zonnev/elementaryos-firefox-theme/readme.md

 5. [Librewolf Appimage version](https://librewolf.net/installation/linux/).

 ❗*For best experience we recommend to use theme with Firefox installed with apt package manager.*
-*Other installations has limited support.
+*Other installations have limited support.
 We also welcome contributions like editing a userChrome,* *for example to make a fully supported other version possible.
 Thanks in advance.*

 Use this one line install script which let you select the window buttons layout you like: